 Our transportation factoring clients include small owner-operator trucking companies (one-to-four trucks), midsized fleets (5-to-50 trucks) and freight broker relationships whereby we manage all carrier payments on behalf of a broker client.
 The features and pricing of our transportation factoring relationships vary by client type.
-Typically our smaller owner-operator relationships are structured as "non-recourse" relationships (i.e., we retain the credit risk associated with the ability of the account debtor on an invoice we purchase to ultimately make payment) and our larger relationships are structured as "recourse" relationships (i.e., our client agrees to repurchase from us any invoices for which payment is not ultimately received by the account debtor).
+Typically our smaller owner-operator relationships are structured as "non-recourse" relationships (i.e., we retain the credit risk associated with the ability of the account debtor on an invoice we purchase to ultimately make payment) and our larger relationships are structured as "recourse" relationships (i.e., our client agrees to repurchase from us any invoices for which payment is not ultimately received from the account debtor).

-Our non-transportation factoring business targets small businesses with annual sales between \$1 million and \$10 million in industries such as manufacturing, distribution, and staffing.
+Our non-transportation factoring business targets small businesses with annual sales between \$1 million and \$25 million in industries such as manufacturing, distribution, and staffing.

 Residential Real Estate Loans.
 We offer first and second mortgage loans to our individual customers primarily for the purchase of primary and secondary residences.
+We made the decision to exit the residential mortgage production business in the fourth quarter of 2015.
+We chose to exit this business as the operational and compliance risk associated with the business outweighed the amount of profitability generated.